 At Ballarat Regatta they even entered Men’s Novice eight.
 Later in April at the Master’s regattas, they were joined by the women’s Master’s contingent of Sue Sullivan, Janet Jones, Kim Oliver, Simone Byrne, Janine Roberts and Michelle Menz.
 Norm Young and Wayne Lyle proved to be a successful double scull combination and we had quite a few wins in beginner and novice Master’s races.
 In June a large contingent headed off to Adelaide for the Master’s National Championships where Norm and Wayne won a gold medal in the Novice double scull and we boated a Men’s C eight which although unplaced was quite an achievement.

-Tim Wise was our only Victorian Championship winner this year, overcoming illness to win the Champion Lightweight sculls for the fourth time.
+Tim Wise was our only Victorian Championship winner this year, overcoming illness to win the Victorian Champion Lightweight sculls for the fourth time.
 He became the only sculler to have his name on the Keith Bilney shield four times.
 He also raced with Al Isherwood to win the Champion Lightweight double sculls also.

 In October the biggest event since the 1956 Olympic Games was held on Lake Wendouree, the 2002 World Masters Games.
 While in ‘56 all that club members could have hoped to be involved in, was the organisation of the regatta or watching from the shore.
 This time the club competed proudly against the best Masters rowers in the world and brought back not only medals but great memories of a week of rowing that for most of us will be a once in a lifetime event.
 Twenty rowers from the club competed in events with the most successful being Tim Wise, who keeping his outstanding performance at this level over the past 6 years collected gold, silver and bronze in the single scull and double scull and again made a clean sweep of the mixed A and B double sculls with partner Belinda Bilney.
 The Mixed Masters B coxed eight was our last event with Janet Jones, Simone Byrne, Sue Sullivan, Kim Oliver, Steven Byrne, Eddie Sullivan, Peter Jones, Tony Heys and coxed by Jacquie McMaster, they showed true form to come home second and the reward of a Silver medal for the mantelpiece.
 Kate Elliott made a return to racing after seven years, in the Women’s C scull winning her heat and semi-final but could only managing 6th in the final.